9 Types of Parent-Adult Child Estrangement

 1 ADULT CHILD Self-Protection Adult child withdraws to protect self from abuse, coercion, chronic harm, false accusations, or boundary violations by the parent.

-2 ADULT CHILD Disapproval or Control Adult child withdraws to show disapproval, punish, or pressure parent to change.
+2 ADULT CHILD Disapproval or Pressure Adult child withdraws to express moral, religious, ideological, or personal disapproval; punish the parent; pressure the parent to change; or gain leverage in the relationship.

 3 ADULT CHILD Under Influence Adult child withdraws under the influence of a spouse, online ideology, high-control religion, or one parent turning the child against the other in divorce.